QuentinFuxa/Paper-notes/Differentially Private Fair Learning.md

 http://proceedings.mlr.press/v97/jagielski19a/jagielski19a.pdf

-They have recently been a flurry of research on fairness in machine learning, given the concerns of discrimination in machine learning algorithms.
-2 demands have been formulated by supra national organizations:
+There has been a recent wave of research into fairness in machine learning, given concerns about discrimination in machine learning algorithms.
+2 requests were made by supranational organizations:

-- Demand for non-discriminatory algorithms and models on the one hand
+- Request for algorithms and non-discriminatory models on the one hand
 - Restriction on the collection or use of protected attributes on the other

-Difficulty resides in the absence, due to privacy, of the sensitive feature.
+The difficulty lies in the absence, due to intimacy, of the sensitive element.